Pwd9000-ML/blog-devto/posts/2021/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 ![Azure-Role-Published](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2021/DevOps-Automate-Azure-RBAC/assets/Azure-Role-Published.gif)

 I hope you have enjoyed this post and have learned something new.
-You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2021/DevOps-Automate-Azure-RBAC/code) page. :heart:
+You can also find the code samples used in this blog post on my [GitHub](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2021/DevOps-Automate-Azure-RBAC/code) page. :heart:

-If you wanted to see how to do this using Github Actions instead have a look at one of my other posts below: {% link <https://dev.to/pwd9000/automate-azure-role-based-access-control-rbac-using-github-2349> %}
+If you wanted to see how to do this using GitHub Actions instead have a look at one of my other posts below: {% link <https://dev.to/pwd9000/automate-azure-role-based-access-control-rbac-using-github-2349> %}

 ### _Author_